kyma-incubator/compass/docs/investigations/secure-resolvers/secure-auth-resolvers.md

-# Limit access of GraphQL objects.
+# Limit access to GraphQL resources

-## Introduction
+This document describes proposed solution to the problem of unlimited resource access.
-Currently in compass runtimeAgent can read information about every runtime and can read `auths` without any problem.
+Limiting access to certain resolvers is important especially in case of accessing authorization details.

 ## Terminology